boxalino/intelligence-integration-shopware/doc/search/INTEGRATION.md

-Shopware works with the concept of PageContentLoader, so there is one provided for the framework: https://github.com/boxalino/intelligence-framework-shopware/blob/master/src/Framework/Content/Page/ApiPageLoader.php this content loader is generic and it has to be declared as a service on which it is declared the ApiContextInterface which is context-specific (autocomplete, navigation, etc): https://github.com/boxalino/intelligence-integration-shopware/blob/master/src/Resources/config/services/api/page.xml#L16 and has been created&declared at the prior step https://github.com/boxalino/intelligence-integration-shopware/blob/master/src/Resources/config/services/api/search.xml#L13
+Shopware works with the concept of PageContentLoader, so there is one provided for the framework: https://github.com/boxalino/intelligence-framework-shopware/blob/master/src/Framework/Content/Page/ApiPageLoader.php this content loader is generic and it has to be declared as a service on which it is declared the ApiContextInterface which is context-specific (search, navigation, etc): https://github.com/boxalino/intelligence-integration-shopware/blob/master/src/Resources/config/services/api/page.xml#L16 and has been created&declared at the prior step https://github.com/boxalino/intelligence-integration-shopware/blob/master/src/Resources/config/services/api/search.xml#L13

 ###### 3. Decorate the SearchController and use the ApiPageLoader as a dependency